Viña Varela Zarranz: Vineyards

 It spreads over the geology of silt-clay sediments in contact with crystalline rocks which emerge in some places.
 This generates shallow soils with light textures in average, some times with gravel due to variable lithologies of pre-Devonian rocks such as granites, migmatites and metamorphic schist rocks, well defined and of low fertility.

 The microclimate of both vineyards is influenced by the proximity of the sea (a few kilometers) and the cool breeze.
-In Suarez the relative heigh of terrain reinforces the effect of wind, rapidly cooling the vines.
+In Suarez the relative height of terrain reinforces the effect of wind, rapidly cooling the vines.

 Location

 Route 74, Km.
 29, Joaquín Suarez, Canelones, Uruguay.